reactjs/react.dev/src/content/reference/rsc/server-functions.md

 }
 ```

-When React renders the `EmptyNote` Server Component, it will create a reference to the `createNoteAction` function, and pass that reference to the `Button` Client Component.
+When React renders the `EmptyNote` Server Function, it will create a reference to the `createNoteAction` function, and pass that reference to the `Button` Client Component.
 When the button is clicked, React will send a request to the server to execute the `createNoteAction` function with the reference provided:

 ```js {5}
 "use client";